Yao2001/E07a-Particles/README.md

 Adjust the parameters to generate particles that resemble what you have chosen when the user pushes the mouse button.

 As always, edit the LICENSE and README.md.

+This is a game we can play with the particles.
+I choose ten colors and trace.
+When we click the mouse, the particles will appear, and the particles will move away in a decay size.